doness/roboradio/README.md

 A JavaScript Streaming Music Player.
+The code for this application is in /js/app.js

 View the live demo at:
 https://msrinteractive.github.io/roboradio/